 Tickets are $50.00, $60.00, and $70.00 plus tax and an online/phone ticketing fee (this fee is waived when tickets are purchased at the Gift Shop).
 Tickets in the ADA section are for patrons with mobility disabilities and up to three companions.
 If companion seating is not available because the ADA section is sold out, Grand Falls will offer other seats as close as possible to the accessible seat, if available, at the purchase price of the other section.

 Doors open at 7 PM for the 8 PM show.
-For mature audiences only.
+This show is open to all ages.